Polynomial Poisson Algebras and Superintegrable Systems from Cartan centralisers of Types $B_3$, $C_3$ and $D_3$: Acknowledgment

 IM was supported by the Australian Research Council Future Fellowship FT180100099.
 YZZ was supported by the Australian Research Council Discovery Project DP190101529.
-RCS acknowledges financial support by the research grant PID2019- 106802GB-I00/AEI/10.13039/501100011033 (AEI/ FEDER, UE).
+RCS acknowledges financial support by the research grants PID2023-148373NB-I00 and PID2024-156578NB-I00 (AEI/ FEDER, UE).
+The research of D.L.~has been partially funded by MUR - Dipartimento di Eccellenza 2023-2027, codice CUP G43C22004580005 - codice progetto DECC23$\_$012$\_$DIP and partially supported by INFN-CSN4 (Commissione Scientifica Nazionale 4 - Fisica Teorica), MMNLP project.
+D.L. is a member of GNFM, INdAM.